CharvitZalavadiya/mm/README.md

 5. **Friends**: Go to Friends option where you will find many other users.
 6. **Friend Request**: You can send friend request to any user and the status of it will be shown to you in the same page by navingating in Requests tab below the topbar .
 7. **Chat**: Once you became friends then select the connected option from dropdown and select your friends to start the chatting.
+8. **Flowchart**: You can make your own flowchart with different types of node shapes like circle, ractangle and also assign each node a different color.

 ## Technologies Used